Mark-Bosco/CareerVue/README.md

 ---

-CareerVue: Empowering your job search with intelligence and efficiency.
+Accelerate towards your future career, put your current job hunt in the rearview with CareerVue!